Using Schematex with AI

 });The schematex/ai/sdk subpath only loads if ai and zod are installed (both are optional peer-deps).
 If you don't use the AI SDK, import the plain functions from schematex/ai and wire them to any framework:

-import { listDiagrams, getSyntax, getExamples, validateDsl, renderDsl } from 'schematex/ai';Path 2 — Hosted MCP (zero install)
+import { listDiagrams, getSyntax, getExamples, validateDsl, renderDsl } from 'schematex/ai';Single-shot generation (no tool loop)

 The Schematex MCP server is hosted at: